rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.2.txt

 configuration information on Unix systems has changed from /etc/default/rabbitmq to /etc/rabbitmq/rabbitmq.conf.
 If you have been using the former, just move the file to the latter location.
-The /etc/default/rabbitmq file is still being sourced by the init.d script, but it should only contain settings directly affecting the behaviour of the init.d script, such as NODE_COUNT.
+The /etc/default/rabbitmq file (/etc/sysconfig/rabbitmq on RPM-based systems) is still being sourced by the init.d script, but it should only contain settings directly affecting the behaviour of the init.d script, such as NODE_COUNT.

 When upgrading from releases earlier than RabbitMQ-1.5.x, note that the database schema has changed.
 When the RabbitMQ server detects the